PMO/PM Methodology Selection and Tailoring

-AIPMO uses the term 'contact hours' for its virtual courses.
-Contact hours include course instruction, time allocated for homework and team exercises.
+AIPMO uses the term “contact hours” for its virtual courses.
+Contact hours include course instructions, time allocated for homework, and team exercises.
 Every course has allotted contact hours and once you pass the course exam, they will be accredited to your account.
-Once you have reached the threshold you will be awarded the specialist level certification
+Once you have reached the threshold, you will be awarded the specialist level certification.

 These three certifications are part of the PMO core certifications.
-IPMO-F (Foundation) is for the PMO and project team member and covers topics around working in a PMO, also working in a project team.
-It covers the lower part of the AIPMO Strategic Lifecycle framework-.
+IPMO-F (Foundation) is for the PMO and project team members and covers topics around working in a PMO, and also working in a project team.
+It covers the lower part of the AIPMO Strategic Lifecycle framework.

-IPMO-P (Practitioner) is for the PMO manager, project manager senior PMO and project team member.
-Covers topics how to identify the need for a PMO, design, justify and build a PMO and its services.
+IPMO-P (Practitioner) is for the PMO managers, project managers, and senior PMO and project team members.
+It covers topics on how to identify the need for a PMO and design, and how to justify and build a PMO and its services.

 IPMO-E (Expert) is not for everyone.
-It is the top certification for PMO directors and consultants who are managing, consulting or designing enterprise PMO topologies and PMO Service topologies.
+It is the top-level certification for PMO directors and consultants who are managing, consulting, or designing enterprise PMO topologies and PMO Service topologies.

-For now it is best to ask one of professionals so either call or chat online.
-They will be able to provide you expert advice to plan and advance your career
+For now, it is best to ask one of our professionals.
+You can either call or chat online.
+They will be able to provide you expert advice to plan and advance your career.

-Short answer Yes.
-There are bundles shown on the website but also call to ask if you can get a special discount.
-If you bring others to the course then this will be also taken into consideration
+Short answer, Yes.
+There are bundles shown on the website, but you can also call to ask if you can get a special discount.
+If you bring others to the course, then this will also be taken into consideration.